beginning of content

 What is breast cancer?

-Breast cancer occurs when cells in the breast grow abnormally and in an uncontrolled way.
-This form a cancerous lump, known as a tumour.
-If left untreated, breast cancer may spread from breast tissue to other parts of the body, such as the bones, liver or lungs.
+Breast cancer is the most commonly diagnosed cancer in females.
+It happens when cells in the breast grow abnormally.
+These cells can form a lump, known as a tumour.
+If the cancer spreads to other parts of the body, such as the bones, liver or lungs, it is known as metastatic (advanced) breast cancer.

-‘Invasive’ breast cancers grow within normal breast tissue and may spread to elsewhere in the body.
-The most common types are ductal carcinoma and lobular carcinoma.
-Other types include Paget’s disease, and inflammatory breast cancer.
+The most common types include ductal carcinoma and lobular carcinoma.
+Other types include Paget's disease and inflammatory breast cancer.

 Female breast anatomy.